 Why?
 Because getting and staying strong, especially before surgery, means a faster and safer recovery.

 - Lose weight if you can.
-Research shows that losing just five or ten pounds may reduce joint pain significantly.
+Research shows that losing just 5 or 10 pounds may reduce joint pain significantly

 Don’ts for knee pain

 - Jog or do anything that puts force on your joints

 - Follow fitness routines or do exercises that cause you pain

 - Perform squats, lunges, or deadlifts.
 These common gym activities put enormous stress on your joints

 - Stay on the couch.
 It may be tempting to give up exercise entirely, but the right kinds of physical activity can help you reduce pain and feel more like yourself

 First, know that knee surgery is rarely the first option for pain relief, but it can be effective for reducing chronic pain.
 If you think surgery could be in your future, here are a few things to consider: